Amoclav Suspension

 Hepatic impairment: Hepatically impaired patients should be dosed with caution and hepatic function monitored at regular intervals.

-In a study in children 2 to 5 years old with urinary tract infections who received a single oral dose of 125 mg of amoxicillin and 31.75 mg of clavulanic acid suspension, the mean serum concentrations (Cmax) of amoxicillin were 9.4, 9.7, and 6.5 µg/mL and of clavulanic acid were 2.1, 4.4, and 2.5 µg/mL at 30, 60, and 90 minutes, respectively, after the dose.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: In a study in children 2 to 5 years old with urinary tract infections who received a single oral dose of 125 mg of amoxicillin and 31.75 mg of clavulanic acid suspension, the Cmax of amoxicillin were 9.4, 9.7, and 6.5 mcg/mL and of clavulanic acid were 2.1, 4.4, and 2.5 mcg/mL at 30, 60, and 90 minutes, respectively, after the dose.

-In a study in fasting children who received a single amoxicillin dose of 35 mg/kg given as Co-amoxiclav oral suspension, concentrations of amoxicillin and of clavulanic acid in middle ear effusions averaged 3 and 0.5 µg/mL, respectively, 2 hours after the dose.
+In a study in fasting children who received a single amoxicillin dose of 35 mg/kg given as Co-amoxiclav oral suspension, concentrations of amoxicillin and of clavulanic acid in middle ear effusions averaged 3 and 0.5 mcg/mL, respectively, 2 hours after the dose.

-When a single 5 mL oral dose of Co-amoxiclav 457 mg/5 mL suspension was administered in healthy male and female subjects (fasted state), pharmacokinetic parameters reached were: Cmax 5.789 µg/mL, Tmax 1.164 hours, AUC0-t 12.21 µg/mL·hr and AUC0-∞12.855 µg/mL·hr for amoxicillin, and 1.379 µg/mL, 1.039 hours, 2.492 µg/mL·hr and 2.727 µg/mL·hr, respectively, for clavulanic acid.
+When a single 5 mL oral dose of Co-amoxiclav 457 mg/5 mL suspension was administered in healthy male and female subjects (fasted state), pharmacokinetic parameters reached were: Cmax 5.789 mcg/mL, Tmax 1.164 hours, AUC0-t 12.21 mcg/mL·hr and AUC0-∞12.855 mcg/mL·hr for amoxicillin, and Cmax 1.379 mcg/mL, Tmax 1.039 hours, AUC0-t 2.492 mcg/mL·hr and AUC0-∞ 2.727 mcg/mL·hr for clavulanic acid.

 Therapeutic concentrations of both amoxicillin and clavulanic acid have been found in the gall bladder, abdominal tissue, skin, fat, and muscle tissues; the synovial and peritoneal fluids, bile and pus.
 Animal studies show no evidence that either component may accumulate in any organ.